What the TOG?! Understanding TOG ratings and layering for sleep in winter

 How to dress my baby for sleep in winter?

 Dressing your little one for bed in winter is all about layers.
-You want to opt for breathable, organic and natural fibres to help them keep an even body temperature – which will in turn hopefully result in comfortable and uninterrupted sleep.
-On those extra chilly nights, you can give them an added layer of warmth with a thermal long-sleeve singlet under their onesie.
+TOG ratings say you want to opt for breathable natural fibres (bonus points for organic) to help them keep an even body temperature – which will in turn hopefully result in comfortable and uninterrupted sleep.
+On those cold winter nights, you can give them an added layer of warmth with a thermal long-sleeve singlet under their onesie.
 Underworks have an amazing range of thermal base layers for your little one, which are not only made from deliciously soft cotton but also super affordable too.

 Shop Underworks Baby Thermal Long Sleeve Top